Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation.

 As an avid baseball fan, Bob enjoys attending Phillies games at Citizens Bank Park in Philadelphia, where he currently resides.

-Abhi Samuel is a Senior Community Liaison for the Commonwealth Foundation for Public Policy Alternatives.
+Abhi Samuel is a Senior Community Liaison for the Commonwealth Foundation.

 Abhi came to United States from India in 2005 and graduated from Grove City College in 2008.
 While at Grove City he embraced free-market economics and hopes to one day take those ideas back to his home country.
 In his free time he enjoys reading theology and trying out craft brews, but more importantly serving at his local church, Liberti Harrisburg.